xXCrash2BomberXx/Custom-Chess/README.md

 * '+>' = Orthogonally Forward Movement
 * '+<' = Orthogonally Backward Movement
 * 'X/Y' = Distance of X and Y in Different Orthogonal Directions
-* 'W-X/Y-Z' = Distance in Inclusive Range from W to X and Y to Z in Different Orthogonal Directions
-* 'X/Ys'/'X/YS' = Strict Distance of X Horizontally and then Y Vertically in Different Orthogonal Directions
-* 'W-X/Y-Zs'/'W-X/Y-ZS' = Strict Distance in Inclusive Range from W to X Horizontally and then Y to Z Vertically in Different Orthogonal Directions
 * '~' = Jumping Operator (Knights)
 *'i'/'I' = Only Use on First Movement of Piece
 * 'c'/'C' = Only Use on Capturing Piece (Only applies to final square being landed on)
 * 'o'/'O' = Only Use on Not Capturing Piece
 * ',' = Add Different Movements to a Piece
-* '-' = Inclusive Range Operator
-* 'r'/'R' = Right (Relative to Direction 1)
-* 'l'/'L' = Left (Relative to Direction 1)
-* 'd'/'D' = Cannot be Killed nor Moved
-* '()' = Grouping Operator (Nightriders) (Use 'n()' instead of the deprecated '&' operator)
-* '.' = Then Operator (Aanca)
-* '^' = Locust Operator (Checkers) (Must capture between each jump)
 * 'k'/'K' = King flag that enables notifications when placed into check by another piece

 </details>